sv222/cloud-engineer-interview-questions/README.md

 - **Amazon Redshift:** A fully managed, petabyte-scale data warehouse service in the cloud, designed to handle large analytical workloads with high performance and scalability.
 Redshift is built on top of massively parallel processing (MPP) technology, which allows it to distribute queries across multiple nodes to process data in parallel.
 - **Amazon DynamoDB:** A fully managed, serverless, key-value and document database service that provides single-digit millisecond performance at any scale.
 - **Amazon DynamoDB Accelerator (DAX):** A fully managed, highly available, in-memory cache for DynamoDB that delivers up to 10x performance improvement.
-- **Amazon DocumentDB:** Fully managed, scalable, highly available, and durable document database that is fully compatible with MongoDB.
+- **Amazon DocumentDB:** Fully managed, scalable, highly available, and durable document database that supports MongoDB workloads.
 - **Amazon Keyspaces (for Apache Cassandra):** A scalable, highly available, and managed Apache Cassandra–compatible database service.

 ### Networking